firstbbice/docker-openldap/README.md

 The *LOGOPS* variable controls what will get logged to the accesslog database (see the slapo-accesslog man page for other options).
 The *LOGPURGE* variable controls how long the access logs are saved for and how often they're purged.
+See the slapo-accesslog for more information.

 Lastly, the *ENABLE-DCSI* variable controls whether or not to load the DCSI schema and sample data. (see DCSi.md for more details)